njbair/joomla-module-bad-code-block/README.md

 sense to hard-code it into your template.
 In those cases, it's common to use Joomla's Custom HTML module to add the page-specific code.
-The problem with mod_custom is that if someone edits the module with TinyMCE or another WYSIWYG editor, all the <script> tags will be eradicated.
+The problem with mod_custom is that if someone edits the module with TinyMCE or another WYSIWYG editor, all the &lt;script&gt; tags will be eradicated.

 the Bad Code Block module is intended to circumvent this problem by providing a strictly CodeMirror-based editor window with all content filtering disabled.